Health and Safety Executives new requirements regarding extraction of welding fumes take immediate effect

 Welding undertaken outdoors will need appropriate RPE and welders should be suitably instructed and trained in using these controls.

 - Make sure exposure to any welding fume released is adequately controlled using engineering controls (typically LEV).

 - Make sure suitable controls are provided for all welding activities, irrelevant of duration.
 This includes welding outdoors.

 - Where engineering controls alone cannot control exposure, then adequate and suitable RPE should be provided to control risk from any residual fume.

 - Make sure all engineering controls are correctly used, suitably maintained and are subject to thorough examination and test where required.

 Westermans offer a range of new and used equipment for both LEV and RPE welding fume extraction requirements, click here for more details.

-Credit and more info:
+Credit and more info from HSE UK: